WVURAIL/dspira/labs/04/README.md

 ### 4.2.1.
 Exercise 1: Noise Reduction

-Use a sine wave from the ``signal source`` and add a noise to it (Discussed in Lab 1 and 1.1).
+Use a sine wave from the ``signal source`` and add noise to it (Discussed in Lab 1).
 Pass this to a 8-tap moving average filter.
 The flowgraph should resemble this diagram:

 ![8 point mvngavg](img/2.png)